What does “yami” mean in Japanese?

 - to – と : a case particle working as a parallel marker.
 In the example, this works to join “hikari” and “yami” with adding the meaning of ‘and’.

-- hazama – 狭間 (はざま) : a noun referring to a place between two others.
+- hazama – 狭間 (はざま) : a noun referring to a place between two.

 This is another typical usage of “yami”.
 In this example, it works to mean ‘the dark’ in Japanese.
-This example phrase is often used in Japanese video games, manga, anime, and the like.
+When we want to refer to a place where light doesn’t exist, this noun can be a good option.

 Summary

-- yami – 闇 (やみ) : a noun meaning ‘darkness’ or ‘the dark’ in Japanese.
-This kanji character consists of the two parts: “門” and “音”.
+- yami – 闇 (やみ) : a noun meaning ‘darkness’ in Japanese.
+This kanji character consists of two parts: “門” and “音”.
 The first one means a gate; the second means sounds.
-So, this kanji literally expresses sounds inside or behind the gate.
-In other words, it refers to the place behind the gate which only sounds can go through, the place where light cannot exist.
-This kanji concept is not so far away from that of the darkness.
+So, this kanji character literally means ‘sounds inside a gate’ in Japanese.
+This literal interpretation is a bit weird, but still understandable, I think.
+The kanji character implies the existence of a place behind the gate which only sounds can go through.
+In other words, it refers to a place where light cannot exist.

 Hope my explanations are understandable and helpful for Japanese learners.